moritzheiden/twoquants/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Artificial Intelligence meets Real Vision"
+title = "Welcome to the home of the Real Vision Bot"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = ""